MbqIIB/DevOps-Milestone1/README.md

 #### TASK 3: The ability to determine failure or success of a build job and trigger an external event  by email.

 1. Go to Manage Jenkins -> Configure System.
 2. Setup Extended E-mail Notification and E-mail notification.
+The below screen shows setup for Extended Configuration.
+Both the setups are same.

 	![Screenshot](https://github.com/shivamgulati1991/DevOps-Milestone1/blob/master/Screens/Email1.JPG)
 3. For both of the above, we configured gmail smtp server.